-- 6. The application seeks planning permission for the removal of existing on-site structures and the erection of two semi-detached dwellings.
+6. The application seeks planning permission for the erection of two semidetached dwellings.
 The dwellings would be traditionally designed with hipped roofs, symmetrical elevations and chimneys.
 Materials would be red & brown brick and hanging tiles set under a tiled roof.
-Each property would have its own private rear garden to the rear, offroad car parking spaces and cycle storage. - 7.
-With respect to climate mitigation, EV charging points will be provided for each property, along with water butts for water conservation.
-Additionally, roof-mounted PV panels are proposed together with battery storage to reduce the carbon footprint of the dwellings.
+Each property would have its own private rear garden to the rear, off-road car parking spaces and cycle storage.